'Not here to settle scores:' Landry issues call for unity as he becomes Louisiana governor

 BATON ROUGE — Gov.-elect Jeff Landry said Sunday that Louisiana needs statesmen and not politicians, and that its voters demand leadership that places the greater good above individual agendas that many can bring to state government.

-"Our people did not send us here to settle scores or engage in battles created by secretly funded manipulators the profit by dividing Americans," Landry said.
+"Our people did not send us here to settle scores or engage in battles created by secretly funded manipulators that profit by dividing Americans," Landry said.
 "Instead, the people sent us here to repair and reform their government and to unleash innovation and production, so their future and the future of their children are made better."

-Landry said after taking the oath of office as Louisiana's 57th governor.
-Under the state constitution, he officially assumes power at noon Monday.
+Under the state constitution, Landry officially assumes power at noon Monday.
 Inauguration ceremonies were moved up a day to avoid bad weather expected Monday.

 After a tenure as attorney general that saw the Republican draw lines in the sand with Democratic Gov. John Bel Edwards, Democratic President Joe Biden and even the state's public school librarians, Landry cited the Battle of New Orleans in calling for unity.